ModeratorPieter BevelanderProfessor of International Migration and Ethnic RelationsMalmö University

 - Mats Bergdahl-Kercoff, Head of Unit for Coordination and Development, Statistics Sweden

-- Sarah Hugo, Senior Strategic Knowledge Management Specialist, International Fund for Agricultural Development (IFAD)
+- Sarah Hugo, Senior Strategic Knowledge Management Specialist, Financing Facility for Remittances (FFR), International Fund for Agricultural Development (IFAD)

 12:30